 The page title is the single most important on page SEO factor.
-It describes what your page is about, despite not actually appearing on the page itself.
+It describes what your page is about, but doesn’t appear visually on the page itself.
 For instance, the page title on this page is “Where To Get Started With On-Page SEO”, which accurately describes what the article is about.
-Page titles also appear in search engines as a link, as circled in red in the image below.
+The page title is tucked away in the HTML of your page, nested between <title> tags.
+Page titles appear in search engines as a link, as circled in red in the image below.

 How to optimise your page titles for SEO